brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 |20002|1996-07-04|1996-08-25|1996-08-02|52|true|
 |20002|1996-07-04|1996-08-25|1996-08-02|52|true|

-As we'd expect, we're seeing a row per transaction.
+As we'd expect, we're seeing a row per statement, not per transaction.
 Row number three in the table above has the updated shipping date - that's the row that represents the final state of the transaction.
 Flipping to `FROM orders_disambiguated`...

 |order_id|order_date|required_date|shipped_date|notice_period_days|qualifies_for_promotion|
 |--------|----------|-------------|------------|------------------|-----------------------|